mempool/mempool/docker/README.md

 ```

-You can update all the environment variables inside the API container, especially the RPC and ELECTRS ones
+You can update all the environment variables inside the API container, especially the RPC and ELECTRUM ones

 ## Run it